claytonketner/CSCI200_FactorySim/Networking-Message-Classes.md

      * nests
      * wholeLanes

-    The fields below are TreeMaps in which the keys are integer IDs and the entries are updated GUIEntity’s     of the specified classes.
-(Adding and deleting non-GUI classes are assumed to add and delete their GUI     counterparts.
-If a non-GUI item is added, its GUIEntity should be updated here.)
+    The fields below are TreeMaps in which the keys are integer IDs and the entries are updated Movement's of the specified classes.
-     * guiParts
+     * partMoves
-     * guiKits
+     * kitMoves
-     * guiPartRobots
+     * partRobotMoves
-     * guiKitRobots
+     * kitRobotMoves
-     * guiKitDeliveryStations
+     * kitDeliveryStationMoves
-     * guiPallets
+     * palletMoves
-     * guiGantrys
+     * gantrieMoves
-     * guiBins
+     * binMoves
-     * guiPartCameras
+     * partCameraMoves
-     * guiKitCameras
+     * kitCameraMoves
-     * guiFeeders
+     * feederMoves
-     * guiLanes
+     * laneMoves
-     * guiNests
+     * nestMoves
-     * guiWholeLanes
+     * wholeLaneMoves

 ***